 The human male reproductive system includes hormonal and structural components.
 These components include the hypothalamic-pituitary-testis axis as well as the epididymis, vas deferens, seminal vesicles, prostate and urethra.
 Production of spermatozoa requires approximately 3 months from the initial duplication of stem cells that are supposed to develop into sperm, through mitotic divisions and the myriad changes that modify sperm, preparing them for ejaculation and fertilization.

-Male infertility is dependent upon the delivery of healthy viable sperm into the ejaculate.
+Male fertility is dependent upon the delivery of healthy, viable sperm into the ejaculate.
 Any disruption in the production, maturation or delivery of sperm can impact a man's fertility.
 Causes of male infertility can be broken down into defects in sperm production, primary or secondary testicular failure resulting in hormonal abnormalities, obstruction of sperm transport, or a defect in semen delivery.

 There are various genetic abnormalities that may result in a defect in sperm production or delivery.
-10% to 15% of men with non-obstructive azoospermia may be missing a tiny piece of their Y chromosome (male sex chromosome).
+In fact 10-15% of men with non-obstructive azoospermia may be missing a tiny piece of their Y chromosome (male sex chromosome).
 This condition is called a microdeletion of the Y chromosome.
 The Y chromosome carries several genes that are critical for production of sperm.
 Men who have severely low sperm concentration (including azoospermia – no sperm in the ejaculate) might be missing a small piece of that Y chromosome.

 Klinefelter syndrome is the most common chromosomal genetic abnormality that results in a defect in testicular sperm and testosterone production (primary testicular failure).
-This condition occurs as a result of a male having an extra copy of the X chromosome.
-Klinefelter syndrome can affect testicular growth that often results in impaired development of the testes, resulting in small, hard testicles.
+This condition occurs as a result of having an extra copy of the X chromosome.
+It can affect testicular growth that often results in impaired development of the testes, causing small, hard testicles.
 This syndrome may result in a myriad of signs and symptoms, which may be present during adolescence or young adulthood or may go unnoticed until men are trying to conceive.
 Although many men are not detected with this condition until an infertility evaluation, some men have signs and symptoms such as absent or delayed puberty, tall stature, reduced muscle mass, reduced facial or body hair, enlarged breast tissue, low bone mineral density, low energy, decreased libido, or behavioral and psychosocial problems.
-Although, historically considered a relatively rare syndrome, it is now estimated that roughly 1 in 500-600 males may have Klinefelter's syndrome.
+It is now estimated that roughly 1 in 500-600 males may have Klinefelter's syndrome.

 Congenital bilateral absence of the vas deferens (CBAVD) is a structural abnormality that occurs because of an underlying genetic abnormality (CF mutations) causing obstructive azoospermia affecting approximately 1% of all infertile men.
 Men with CBAVD often test positive for cystic fibrosis gene mutations, although they do not have pulmonary manifestations of this disease.
 These men are born with the "equivalent" of a vasectomy and diagnosis can almost always be made by a careful physical exam.
 Sperm production is often normal and men with CBAVD can be helped to conceive by retrieving sperm directly form the epididymis and testicle for use with in- vitro fertilization (IVF) with intra-cytoplasmic sperm injection (ICSI).

-Young syndrome should be suspected in men presenting with a history of bronchiectasis, chronic bronchitis and sinusitis.
+Young syndrome is suspected in men presenting a history of bronchiectasis, chronic bronchitis and sinusitis.
 This syndrome results in congenital epididymal dysplasia causing obstructive azoospermia.

 Secondary testicular failure is characterized by having low or low-normal gonadotropins (LH and FSH) with a low testosterone level.
 This condition can be congenital or acquired.
-Causes of this condition can include Kallmann syndrome, prolactinoma, hemochromatosis, empty sella syndrome, or a history of brain radiation therapy.
-Exogenous testosterone supplementation can also cause this by exerting negative feedback to the hypothalamus and anterior pituitary, resulting in low levels of FSH and LH, thereby impairing spermatogenesis.
+Causes of this condition can include kallmann syndrome, prolactinoma, hemochromatosis, empty sella syndrome, or a history of brain radiation therapy.
+Exogenous testosterone supplementation can also cause this by exerting negative feedback to the hypothalamus and anterior pituitary, resulting in low levels of FSH and LH and impairing spermatogenesis.